karthik-44/IBM_coursera_capstone/README.md

 ### 1.2 Problem
 Consider the following hypothetical scenario :
-‘Resto-grand’ a successful multi-chained restaurant company has its brands around Europe, India, California.
+‘**'Resto-grand'**’ a successful multi-chained restaurant company has its brands around Europe, India, California.
 They wanted to start their restaurants in New York state and required some suggestions on where to open them.
 The aim of the project is to find suitable locations for the restaurants in New York state.

 ### 1.3 Audience
-Here Resto-grand’s business owners to whom we are preparing the report is the target audience.
+Here **'Resto-grand'**’s business owners to whom we are preparing the report is the target audience.
 But this report can be used by other business people who want to find a suitable location to open a restaurant in New York state.